bloominstituteoftechnology/DevOps-Deployment/README.md

     /version - returns the current software version /time - returns the current time

+Ignore everything about the slack bot, except that kittenbot.js will actually be an express server.
+Do not try to create a slack bot or get its access token.
+We're using this tutorial because it builds a GCP container very quickly.

 Then, test your docker container with the command line:
 - Is it running? (curl localhost:port)
 - Can you stop it (docker command)